 Worcestershire Sauce – Another umami addition that I put in practically everything.
 It contains fish and is not suitable for all vegetarians.

 Tabasco Sauce – There are only a few drops in here which adds an extra dimension of flavour without adding spice.
 Add more Tabasco if you like it spicy.

 Cayenne – Just like the tabasco it adds flavour without making it actually spicy.
 Cayenne will also add a nice red colour to the butter.

-Lime Zest – Lime zest adds a blast of citrus to the butter without adding in liquid.
+Lime Zest – Lime zest adds a blast of citrus to the butter without adding extra liquid.
 Lime juice will not mix well with the butter so the zest is a better option.

 Black pepper – Black pepper is perfect with corn and even better with lime!